If you’re looking for a climbing toy to occupy your busy toddler, you probably already know that they come in a wide range of styles and price ranges.

 Your child can also use this climber outdoors, though you might need someone to help carry it.
 It weighs just over 80 pounds.
 Once outdoors, you can transform the bottom portion into a sandbox.
 While indoors, that same section can be used for storage or as a hideout.

 Best for First Adventures

-This slide and climber from Little Tykes is a compact package and a great option for beginners.
+This slide and climber from Little Tikes is a compact package and an excellent option for beginners.

-Your toddler can navigate the 12.5-inch climbing wall, which leads up to the top of the slide, plus there’s a hideout underneath for them to crawl through.
+Your toddler can navigate the 12.5-inch climbing wall leading up to the top of the slide.
+There’s even a hideout underneath for them to crawl through.

 Because of its small size, it’s not too intimidating.
 However, it will only carry up to 45 pounds at a time.
 Suitable for toddlers from 12 months old.

 Toddlers love to climb and crawl.
 And with this colorful crawl tunnel, they can do both.
 The large caterpillar allows the toddler to climb from its mouth through to the other end.